-- The justification related to the threat "Memory Access Violation, (AUG4.T.Mem-Access)" is as follows: - According to AUG4.O.Mem-Access the TOE must enforce the dynamic memory segmentation and protection so that access of software to memory areas is controlled.
+- 107 The justification related to the threat "Memory Access Violation, (AUG4.T.Mem-Access)" is as follows: - 108 According to AUG4.O.Mem-Access the TOE must enforce the dynamic memory segmentation and protection so that access of software to memory areas is controlled.
 Any restrictions are to be defined by the Security IC Embedded Software.
+Thereby security

-Thereby security violations caused by accidental or deliberate access to restricted data (which may include code) can be prevented (refer to AUG4.T.Mem-Access).
-The threat AUG4.T.Mem-Access is therefore removed if the objective is met. - The added objective for the TOE AUG4.O.Mem-Access does not introduce any contradiction in the security objectives for the TOE.
+109 The added objective for the TOE AUG4.O.Mem-Access does not introduce any contradiction in the security objectives for the TOE.